-Chase offers some of the top rewards and travel credit cards on the market today, but it doesn’t necessarily make qualifying an easy feat.
-All Chase credit cards require good or excellent credit to begin with, and Chase also has a rule that limits new credit cards to consumers it considers have too many already—the Chase 5/24 rule.
+Chase offers some of the top rewards and travel credit cards on the market, but it doesn’t necessarily make qualifying an easy feat.
+All Chase credit cards require good or excellent credit for approval, and Chase also has a rule that limits new credit cards to consumers it considers have too many already—the Chase 5/24 rule.

-Where the Chase Sapphire Preferred Card or Chase Sapphire Reserve is ideal for consumers who want to earn flexible travel rewards, the Chase Freedom Unlimited is perfect for anyone who wants to earn cash back without an annual fee.
+Where the Chase Sapphire Preferred Card and Chase Sapphire Reserve are ideal for consumers who want to earn flexible travel rewards, the Chase Freedom Unlimited is perfect for anyone who wants to earn cash back without an annual fee.

-There are two easy places to check for pre-qualified Chase offers.
-If you decide to apply via either of these sites, keep in mind that the pre-qualification Chase offer is not a guarantee of approval.
+Keep in mind that a prequalified Chase offer is not a guarantee of approval.
 This step only ensures you’re likely eligible for a Chase credit card based on your income, your credit and other factors.

 Check for offers on CardMatch

-The one major benefit of taking this route to pre-approval is that even if you don’t qualify for a Chase card, you might find another offer that is better for you.
-Plus, when you use CardMatch, there is no impact to your credit score.
+The one major benefit of taking this route is that even if you don’t qualify for a Chase card, you might find another offer that is better for you.
+Plus, when you use CardMatch, there is no impact on your credit score.

 Check your credit score